Discounts and Subsidies

 We accept payment from Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA).
 This gives you a tax deduction for the cost of your device.

-Many of our stuttering treatment devices are paid for by health insurance.
-Speech clinics handle this billing.
-Casa Futura Technologies doesn't directly bills health insurance plans.
+Speech clinics bill insurance companies.
+Casa Futura Technologies doesn’t directly bills health insurance plans.

 When asking for health insurance or Medicaid coverage, you will need the procedure and diagnosis codes.
 The CPT/HCPCS procedure code for electronic anti-stuttering devices is E1399-NU.
 The diagnosis code for stuttering is 307.0.